nerdgeschoss/aws-lambda-copy-s3-objects/README.md

-# An AWS Lambda Based Function to Copy S3 Objects
+# [Nerd version] An AWS Lambda Based Function to Copy S3 Objects and add public-read ACL

 With this AWS Lambda function, you can copy objects from a source S3 bucket to one or more target S3 buckets as they are added to the source bucket.